 Help heart research this Valentine's Day

 - On February 14, it's expected that 51 Australians will die from heart disease — and every day after that.
-If you would like to dedicate an e-card to someone you love while contributing to research, visit the Heart Foundation.
+Instead of buying your loved one a Valentine's Day gift, contribute funds to research in their name.
+Visit the Heart Foundation.

 - Wear red on Valentine's Day to boost awareness of heart disease and raise funds.
 Use the hashtags #wearredday or #heartdiseaseawareness.
 Visit Heart Research Australia for ways to help (and at any time of year).